alexanmtz/jflow/README.md

 # Issues

 * You must define width (horizontal mode) or height (vertical mode) to the slide calculate where will finish the container.
-If the itens are variable they still works, but the itens not exactly will fit at container
+If the items are variable they still works, but the items not exactly will fit at container

 * The slide works at itens already loaded, just hidding the subsequent ones.
 This plugin follow this UI pattern: http://developer.yahoo.com/ypatterns/selection/carousel.html
-If you wish to use with ajax for a larg amount of itens, I'm working on that for next releases.
+If you wish to use with ajax for a large amount of itens, use [jQuery sliding plugin](https://github.com/alexanmtz/sliding) instead

-* For horizontal slider, you should use float instead display: inline and not use margin topo or padding top in itens, you could set theses properties on outermost container
+* For horizontal slider, you should use float instead display: inline and not use margin top or padding top at items, you could set theses properties on outermost container

 # In a nutshell: